-During surgery, a pocket is made that is just big enough to fit the implant so that it does not migrate, and it is also secured with sutures.
+During the Chin Augmentation in Houston, a pocket is made that is just big enough to fit the implant so that it does not migrate, and it is also secured with sutures.
 The implant sits on top of the natural bone of the chin.
 The incision is then closed with absorbable sutures and covered with skin glue.

 After surgery, a compressive dressing is placed to help decrease swelling.
 Expect that you will have bruising and swelling after surgery.
 You may also have some numbness of the lower lip and chin due to nerves in the area of the surgery that can become irritated.
 This will be more pronounced with the sliding genioplasty.

 If there are incisions in the mouth, you will have to be careful brushing your teeth, and will have to use a special mouthwash three times a day.
 Swelling will be significantly improved after a week, but may take several weeks to completely resolve.
 If you have numbness, it may take months to gradually resolve, but is rarely permanent.
 You will also need to minimize exercise or vigorous activity for 4-6 weeks after surgery to allow for proper healing and to prevent bleeding and worsening of swelling.
 You should plan for activities accordingly.
 A compression garment worn for 4-6 weeks helps to decrease swelling and improve overall results.
 Sutures in the mouth will dissolve on their own.